bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 ![cluster created](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/cluster_created.png)

-You can them click in the button **View Cluster** to see your cluster.
+You can then click in the button **View Cluster** to see your cluster.
 The ECS Cluster screen will be like this:

 ![cluster screen](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/cluster_screen.png)